 Education can open so many doors of possibility, although not everyone appreciates its life-altering potential.
-As I watch soon-to-be minted high school graduates, I wonder if they understand the value of their schooling and how many people supported them along their path to success.
+As I watch soon-to-be minted high school graduates, I wonder if they understand the value of their schooling and how many people have supported them along their path to success?
 Just as importantly, do they realize that some of the most important lessons in life can never come from a classroom?

 Perhaps you're celebrating the start or end of the school year or looking forward to graduation.
 If so, why not make a playlist to celebrate school and feeling smart?
 We've got a long list of pop, rock, and country songs reflecting a variety of angles on education, including:

 1. "We're Going to Be Friends" by The White Stripes

 Remember the kids you once played tag with on the elementary school playground?
 It was a time when school was the center of your small universe.
 And making friends was your biggest priority.
 This delightful alternative rock song from 2001 describes childhood schoolmates as they embark upon a new school year of experiences together.